Authorised officer complaints management policy

 Authorised Officer Complaints

 Department of Jobs, Precincts and Regions

 Melbourne VIC 3001

 Special needs cases

-The department recognises that not all complainants have the capacity to complete a written complaint.
-In situations where special needs cases exist, such as vision impairment or English as a second language, the complainant may seek to have another person complete the complaint on their behalf.
+Agriculture Victoria recognises that not all complainants have the capacity to complete a written complaint.
+In situations where special needs cases exist, such as vision impairment or English as a second language, the complainant may seek another person to submit the complaint on their behalf.

-All information provided in the complaint form must be true and complete.
-The complainant should only include the facts of the matter and must not make any misleading, false or malicious statements.
-Any complaint that is found to be malicious or defamatory may be pursued by the department and appropriate action taken on behalf of the AO.
+All information provided via the Customer Service Centre or in the complaint form must be true and complete.
+Complainants must not make any misleading, false or malicious statements.
+Any complaint that is found to be malicious or defamatory may be pursued by Agriculture Victoria and appropriate action taken on behalf of the AO.

 Complaint handling process

-If warranted, an investigation will be undertaken, including liaison with the complainant, the AO, other witnesses and business experts to obtain the facts.
-Other sources of information will be gathered and assessed, including records, notices, property files and legislation.
+If immediate response processes are not practical or successful, then a review will be undertaken.
+This will involve liaison with the complainant, the AO, other witnesses and business experts to obtain the facts.
+Other sources of relevant information may be gathered and assessed as required.

 Notification and remedy